Accelerated procedure

 9. There are reasonable grounds to suspect that the applicant presents a danger to public order, public or national safety, or if they are removed in accordance with national law for valid reasons of public safety or public order.

 A provision stating that it is likely the applicant purposely destroyed or disposed their identity documents (especially if the circumstances indicate that he/she could obtain identification documents in the country of origin) was added to the IPA with the amendments.
-The provision extends beyond the scope of the Asylum Procedures Directive and it is not clear how the assessment of this ground will be conducted in practice.
+This provision extends beyond the scope of the Asylum Procedures Directive and it is not clear how the assessment of this ground will be conducted in practice.

 Pursuant to the case law of the Administrative Court, in order to reject an application as manifestly unfounded, it is not sufficient to establish the applicability of one of these grounds.
 The authorities must also cumulatively conclude that the applicant clearly does not fulfil the requirements for international protection.[2]

-As in the regular procedure, the competent authority in the accelerated procedure is the Migration directorate of the Ministry of Interior.
-Under Article 47(1) IPA the decision in the accelerated procedure has to be taken within two months since the applicant lodged the application.
+As in the regular procedure, the competent authority in the accelerated procedure is the Migration directorate of the Ministry of the Interior.
+Under Article 47(1) IPA, the decision in the accelerated procedure has to be taken within two months since the applicant lodged the application.
 There are no explicit consequences listed in the law if the time limit is not respected in practice.

 The accelerated procedure can also be applied at the border, airport or port.
-In this case the decision has to be taken as soon as possible, but no later than within 3 weeks.
-If the decision is not taken in this time limit the applicant is allowed entry in Slovenia.[2]
+In this case, the decision has to be taken as soon as possible, but no later than within 3 weeks.
+If the decision is not taken in this time limit, the applicant is allowed entry in Slovenia.[3]

 Personal interview